-Achieving the best performance from your Onix x-series speakers requires several details to follow when setting up your speakers in their new environment.
+Achieving the best performance from your AV123 ELT525 speakers requires that you follow several details when setting up your speakers in their new environment.
 Tips and suggestions for the most desirable placement techniques are listed throughout this section.
 At the end of this section you will also find more information on placement alternatives in unique situations.